VindiceCode/bonzobuddy/README.md

 -   **De-duplication Testing:** Easily resend previously generated (and successfully saved) prospects to test your system's contact merging and de-duplication logic.
 -   **Centralized Management:** Manage all your test organizations and their associated webhook endpoints from within the app's clear, three-panel layout.
 -   **Extensible by Design:** Easily add new integrations by creating a new directory and a `_schema.json` file.
 The application will automatically detect and include it.
+-   **Advanced Debugging Capabilities:** Send any text (including malformed JSON) to webhooks and see the exact response from Bonzo for debugging purposes.
+-   **Comprehensive Error Handling:** View detailed error messages and responses from failed webhook calls to troubleshoot integration issues.

 ## Setup and Installation